etijskens/et-micc/tutorials/TUTORIAL-2.rst

 .. code-block:: bash

-   > micc add foo --f2py   # add a binary extension 'foo' written in Fortran
+   > micc add foo --f90   # add a binary extension 'foo' written in (Modern) Fortran
    > micc add bar --cpp   # add a binary extension 'bar' written in C++

 .. note::
     For the ``micc add`` command to be valid, your project must have a package